AttorneyReview

 Is credit repair legit?

 Yes.
-Credit repair is a regulated, legal industry under the Credit Repair Organizations Act of 1996.
-Reputable companies dispute inaccurate, outdated, or unverifiable items on your credit report using your rights under the Fair Credit Reporting Act.
-What they cannot legally do is remove accurate negative items, guarantee a specific score increase, or take payment before services are performed.
+Credit repair is a regulated, legal category under the Credit Repair Organizations Act of 1996.
+Reputable companies challenge inaccurate, outdated, or unverifiable items on a consumer's credit report using the consumer's rights under the Fair Credit Reporting Act.
+What such companies cannot legally do is challenge accurate negative items off the file, promise a specific score increase, or take payment before services are performed.

 How long does credit repair take?

-Most members see their first removals within 30 to 60 days.
-A complete cleanup typically takes three to six months depending on how many negative items are in your reports, how old they are, and how the original creditors respond to verification requests.
-Bankruptcies and judgments take the longest to resolve, often the full six months.
+Most members see their first challenge results within 30 to 60 days.
+A more complete cleanup typically takes three to six months, depending on how many negative items are in the file, how old they are, and how the original creditors respond to verification requests.
+Bankruptcies and judgments tend to take the longest, often the full six months.

 Why does Credit Saint rank #1 in this guide?

-Credit Saint combines a 90-day money-back guarantee (the longest in the industry), an A rating with the Better Business Bureau across two decades, transparent tiered pricing, and an aggressive dispute methodology that simultaneously challenges items with all three bureaus and the original creditors.
-No other top-5 company combines all four; most are missing the guarantee or the pricing clarity.
+Credit Saint combines a 90-day money-back refund window (the strongest we reviewed), an A rating with the Better Business Bureau across two decades, transparent tiered pricing, and an aggressive dispute methodology that simultaneously challenges items with all three bureaus and the original creditors.
+No other firm in our top five combines all four.
+Most are missing the refund policy or the pricing clarity.

 Can I repair my credit myself for free?

-Yes, you have the legal right under the FCRA to dispute any item on your credit report yourself, at no cost.
-The trade-off is time and persistence: a thorough DIY effort typically requires 4 to 8 hours per cycle, knowledge of which dispute methods work for which item types, and the willingness to escalate to follow-up letters and CFPB complaints if a bureau responds with a generic denial.
-Hiring a service costs $400 to $1,200 over six months but offloads the workload and accelerates results.
+Yes.
+Under the FCRA, consumers have the legal right to dispute any item on their credit report directly, at no cost.
+The trade-off is time and persistence.
+A thorough DIY effort typically requires 4 to 8 hours per cycle, knowledge of which dispute methods work for which item types, and the willingness to escalate to follow-up letters and CFPB complaints if a bureau responds with a generic denial.
+Hiring a service costs more over six months but offloads the workload and can accelerate the cadence of new challenges.

 How much does credit repair cost?